-The public draft version of this report was consulted upon at the same time as the reports for the Pacific cod GOA and BSAI longline, trawl and pot sectors.
+The public draft version of this report was consulted upon at the same time as the reports for the Pacific cod GOA and BSAI trawl, longline and jig sectors.
 A written submission was received on behalf of The Worldwide Fund for Nature (WWF) which highlighted their concern with issues specifically related to the trawl component of the assessment.
 Therefore these are addressed in the trawl report.